The Best Things to do in Mysore: the heart of Karnataka

 Why visit Mysore

 Indian cities can be crowded and chaotic.
 Whenever I plan a trip to India I am trying to spend the least time in them.
 India’s incredible nature and rural life are simply more appealing to me.
-Other cities that I now love, such as Delhi, took their time to grow on me.
+Other cities that I now love, such as Delhi and Jaipur, took their time to grow on me.

 Mysore, however, was love at first sight.
 The city with its royal heritage and old colonial architecture has a lot of character that is easy to like.
 Add in great food and a lively bazaar and you have plenty of reasons to go to Mysore.